Skip to main content Go to home page

 AND

-2. A current Australian proof-of-identity document for the director or secretary such as passport, driver licence, birth certificate, citizenship certificate, Medicare card, or visa.
+3. A current proof-of-identity document for the director or secretary – passport, driver licence, birth certificate, citizenship certificate, Medicare card, visa or Centrelink concession card.

-3. A document that links the company to the address recorded in our database, such as a rate notice, utility bill, bank statement or insurance policy.
+4. A document that links the company to the address recorded in the Unclaimed Money Register, such as a rates notice, utility bill, bank statement or insurance policy,

 OR

-Stale cheques, share certificates, debentures, receipts and such pertaining to the exact amount of unclaimed money held, along with the company's name clearly shown on the document.
+Stale cheques, share certificates, debentures, receipts and such pertaining to the unclaimed amounts with the company's name clearly shown on the document,

 OR

-A letter from the lodging business or organisation, which authenticates the company as the rightful owner/s including the exact amount of unclaimed money our office is holding and any other relevant identifying information.
+A letter from the lodging business or organisation, which authenticates the company as the rightful owner(s) and includes all relevant identifying information.

-5. Any documents supporting your claim, such as power of attorney, marriage certificates, or change of name certificates.
+6. Any necessary documentation to support your claim, e.g. power of attorney, marriage certificates, or Change of Name certificates.

 4. Lodge your application